oimeitei/qumeas/README.md

 ### Prerequisites

-QuMeas requires Python 3.7 or higher, a C++ compiler, and CMake, along with the following dependencies:
+quMeas requires Python 3.7 or higher, a C++ compiler, and CMake, along with the following dependencies:
 Ensure you have the following dependencies installed:
 - **Python packages**:
 	- `numpy`